President Harding was the 29th President of the United States.

 Harding was also well regarded for his efforts to help farmers.
 He passed regulations, making it easier for farmers to get credit and bills that assisted farm co-ops.

-Unlike his predecessor Woodrow Wilson, Harding was tolerant and promoted civil liberties, oftentimes honestly criticizing the unfair and biased treatment of African Americans, including a notable speech in front of a segregated crowd in Alabama.
+Harding was tolerant and promoted civil liberties, unlike his predecessor Woodrow Wilson, often honestly criticizing African Americans’ unfair and biased treatment, including a notable speech in front of a segregated crowd in Alabama.

 In sharp contrast with his approach to current citizens of the United States, Harding helped pass a strict immigration quota- the Johnson Immigrant Quota Act of 1921, which was the first in a series of anti-immigrant steps in the 1920s after the lax policies of the 1900s and 10’s.